-The cancellation of orders related to subscription contracts doesn't automatically cancel these subscription contracts.
+The cancellation of orders doesn't automatically cancel related subscription contracts.
 It's recommended that apps subscribe to the

 orders/cancel webhook and communicate with merchants when subscription contract orders are cancelled, so that merchants know that the subscription contract hasn't also been cancelled.

 Subscription cancellation through a customer portalAnchor link to section titled "Subscription cancellation through a customer portal"

 When a customer cancels a subscription order through the customer portal, apps need to notify the merchant of this cancellation.
 If the cancellation is initiated through the app, then the app needs to handle the associated refunds.
 This applies to both prepaid and subscribe-and-save subscriptions.